 -

-- Norway Rats Tend to Be Nocturnal: They are primarily active during the night, although they can be active during the day if disturbed.
+- Norway Rats Tend to Be Nocturnal: They are primarily active at night but can be active during the day if disturbed.

 -

-- Norway Rats Are Territorial: They are territorial creatures and establish their territory by leaving their scent markings in the form of rub marks from body sebum and/or urine.
+- Norway Rats Are Territorial: They are territorial creatures and establish their territory by leaving their scent markings as rub marks from body sebum and/or urine.

 -

-- Norway Rat Nesting: They build nests in dark, hidden places using materials such as shredded paper, cloth, and other soft materials.
+- Norway Rat Nesting: They build nests in dark, hidden places using shredded paper, cloth, and other soft materials.

 -